poppy-project/poppy-docs/en/installation/install-vrep.md

-# Install the robotic simulator V-REP
+# Install the robotic simulator V-REP (CoppeliaSim)
 > **Info** You need to install [Poppy softwares](install-poppy-softwares.md) before installing the V-REP simulator.

 [V-REP](http://www.coppeliarobotics.com) is an efficient robotic simulator mainly open source (GNU GPL), which is distributed under a free license for educational entities and have a commercial license for other purposes.
 There is also an *PRO EVAL* version which limit the right to backup.
 As you don't need to backup the scene to use V-REP with pypot (the Python library made for Poppy creatures), we suggest you to install this version to not worry about copyright infringement.
-If you want to modify the V-REP scene for adding or customizing a Poppy creature, you will have to use the PRO or the EDU version (look at the [educational license](http://www.coppeliarobotics.com/licensing-plugin-edu.html)).
+If you want to modify the V-REP scene for adding or customizing a Poppy creature, you will have to use the PRO or the EDU version (look at the educational licence.

 ## Install V-REP on Windows

-[Download V-REP](http://www.coppeliarobotics.com/downloads.html) PRO EVAL or EDU (if you are an educational entity).
+[Download V-REP](http://www.coppeliarobotics.com/) PRO EVAL or EDU (if you are an educational entity).
 As V-REP is not signed, you will have to pass the Windows SmartScreen (on Windows 10) popup to begin the installation.
 ![VREP_smartscreen](../img/vrep/vrep2.png)